OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Perhaps the most iconic building in Romania, the Palace of the Parliament, also known was the Place of the People, was built by the country’s Communist ruler Nicolae Ceaușescu.
+Romania’s most famous building, also known as the Place of the People, was built by communist ruler Nicolae Ceaușescu.
 With 1,100 rooms spread over 12 floors and eight underground levels, it is the largest administrative building in the world.
-Dwarfing everything else around, it is a feature of the Bucharest skyline many have found it hard to love.
+Dwarfing everything else around, it is a feature of the Bucharest skyline that many find hard to love.

-The Danbue Delta is one of the most important natural landmarks in Romania.
+The Danube Delta is one of the most important natural landmarks in Romania.
 The nesting place for hundreds of species of bird, it is one of Europe’s richest natural areas in terms of biodiversity.

-This is the place where two of Romania’s most important natural formations, the Danube and the Carpathians meet to create a stunning landscape.
+This is the place where two of Romania’s most important natural formations, the Danube and the Carpathians, meet to create a stunning landscape.

 One of the most spectacular caves in the stunning Apuseni Mountains, Scărișoara Cave hosts the biggest glacier in Romania, a 4,000-year-old natural wonder.